UMR-Big-Data-Analytics/ddm-akka/README.md

 # ddm-akka
-Akka example and homework code for the "Big Data Systems" lecture.
+Akka example and homework code for the "Distributed Data Management" lecture.

 ## Requirements
 - Java Version >= 11